godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 .. image:: img/matrices_and_transforms/rotate1.png

-If you have trouble understanding the above, try this excercise:
+If you have trouble understanding the above, try this exercise:
 Cut a square of paper, draw X and Y vectors on top of it, place it on graph paper, then rotate it and note the endpoints.

-To perform rotation in code, we need to be able to calculate the values programatically.
+To perform rotation in code, we need to be able to calculate the values programmatically.
 This image shows the formulas needed to calculate the transformation matrix from a rotation angle.
 Don't worry if this part seems complicated, I promise it's the hardest thing you need to know.